Back to Blog

 For the 75 electric cooperatives in Texas, HB 144 creates a new operational burden.
 Most co-ops have 3,000 to 30,000 poles and operate with thin staff — often a general manager, a few linemen, and perhaps one compliance person who also handles safety, training, and regulatory filings.
 There is no dedicated IT department.
 There is no compliance software budget line item.

-The challenge is not understanding what the law requires — the 9 subsections are clear.
+The challenge is not understanding what the law requires — the seven required elements are clear.
 The challenge is building a system to meet those requirements without hiring additional staff or spending six figures on enterprise GIS software.
 A co-op managing 15,000 poles cannot manually generate monthly per-pole pass/fail reports in Excel.
 The math doesn't work.

 The Guidehouse Factor